nesrak1/bonedensity/readme.md

 ```
 python bd.py encrypted_file.pyc _pytransform.dll
-python bd.py encrypted_file.pyc pytransform.pyc
+python bd.py encrypted_file.pyc pytransform.pyd
 ```

-Use the pytransform.pyc file if you have it, otherwise, use the _pytransform.dll version.
+Use the pytransform.pyd file if you have it, otherwise, use the _pytransform.dll version.

-Note: only windows dlls/pycs are supported right now.
+Note: only windows dlls/pyds are supported right now.

 If you're on Linux, you'll need to compile tomcrypt_ctr (normal mode only).
 This is temporary measure since pycryptodome wasn't working.